 We’re still in the relatively early days of full-scale cloud adoption.
 One of my questions when talking to a lot of different people was: where do we see the likely early adopters?
 It is helpful to think in terms of where you are as a company.
 Are you an established company or a greenfield designer?
 Are you an issuer or an acquirer?
 And then, in terms of what kind of solution you have in mind.
 Obviously, if you’re a greenfield company, it’s much easier for you to start in the cloud.
 There are a lot of fintechs that are born in the cloud.
 They don’t know anything different, so for them, it’s a very natural choice.
 If you’re an established bank that has always run your payment infrastructure in house, that’s a different story.
 You’re probably more likely to start off with a testing environment rather than moving to a full production environment.

 The other distinction is between issuers and acquirers.
 I’d say acquirers have probably been leading the way.
-Credorax is a good example of that, in terms of really disrupting the industry and being innovative, creative in terms of how to service the merchant side.
+Credorax (now part of Shift4) is a good example of that, in terms of really disrupting the industry and being innovative, creative in terms of how to service the merchant side.
 Issuers are starting to catch up.
 There’s a lot of change happening in the issuing front as well, but I would say acquirers are probably more likely to be first adopters of cloud-based services.

 Companies who work with software vendors like OpenWay are more likely to be early adopters than those working with homegrown apps that are probably deeply embedded into the rest of the infrastructure.
 Part of the reason is that companies like OpenWay collaborate and work with providers like MYHSM to make sure that their solutions can make use of these offerings and benefit from them.